Stabilised Approach

 Accidents and Incidents Involving Unstabilised Approaches

 On 28 April 2018, a Dassault Falcon F900B came into close proximity with a Beech B36T Bonanza at the uncontrolled VFR-only aerodrome at Bremgarten during its tailwind approach to runway 23 made without contacting the designated Flight Information frequency as the other aircraft was on approach to runway-in-use 05 and in contact with Flight Information.
 The Beech pilot took avoiding action by turning north and climbing in order to avoid a collision.
-The Falcon 900 crew had comprehensively failed to prepare for the approach which was then unstabilised with late gear extension and multiple EGPWS ‘SINK RATE’ warnings annunciated.
+The Falcon 900 crew had not prepared for the approach which was then unstabilised with late gear extension and multiple EGPWS ‘SINK RATE’ warnings annunciated.

 Related Articles